 Historical Mapping and Geographical Information Systems

-This introductory one-day workshop seeks to introduce the basic concepts behind and the practicalities of implements mapping historical information using GIS software.
+This workshop introduces the key concepts and the practicalities of mapping historical information using GIS software.
 It will focus on a number of areas:

 - The notion of GIS as a database – where data is graphical as well as alphanumeric – rather than as ‘map-drawing tool’

 - Different types of geographical and historical data (vector, raster, polygon, point, tabular), and the various approaches to combining them to answer research questions

 - Sources of existing geographical datasets (both current and historical) to help you begin mapping your own data quickly

 - The preparation of historical data for use with a GIS (geo-coding and geo-referencing)